Data Provenance as Automatic Differentiation: Introduction

+Consider a single run of a program on a particular input.
+Each part of the output is computed from certain parts of the input, and recording these facts gives the \emph{dependency relation} of the run, relating each output position to the input positions it depends on.
+This section works through a small example showing how dependency relations behave as derivatives: they have a tabular representation as Boolean matrices, compose using matrix multiplication, and can be evaluated forwards or backwards.

-\begin{example} The following program is written in Haskell syntax \cite{haskell}, using a list comprehension to filter a list of pairs of labels and numbers to those numbers with a given label, and then computing the sum of the numbers:
+\begin{example} The following program is written in Haskell syntax \cite{haskell}.
+It filters a list of pairs of labels and quantities to those with a given label, and then sums the quantities weighted by a per-label price: